RayHightower/RayHightower.com/_posts/2019-10-28-zero-to-one-in-a-power-law-world.markdown

 * <b>Secret</b>:
 Have you identified a unique opportunity that others don’t see?

 In the last 10-15 years, many green energy startups have launched with good intentions.
-However, they were unable to differentiate them selves from competitors and unable to deliver real value to customers.
+However, they were unable to differentiate themselves from competitors and unable to deliver real value to customers.
 They did not have solid answers to the above questions.
 Tesla, on the other hand, entered the market with solid answers for the set of questions.
 Therefore, Tesla has made the jump from zero to one.

 ### Conclusion

 Leading a company from zero to one has always been tough because humans gravitate to products they already know.
 Henry Ford's customers might have [asked for a faster horse](/blog/2014/01/15/henry-ford-faster-horse/).
 However, progress depends on the courage of leaders who are willing to embrace the unfamiliar.
-Choosing the unfamiliar path... that's the way to move from Zero to One.
+Choosing the unfamiliar path... that's how to move from Zero to One.